dreamcatcher-tech/network/Inbox/2024-06-17 0915 drill down agents as permanant knowledge.md

 Be able to ask a bot to thoroughly drill down on a particular topic, and then ensure it captured and filed and researched everything.

 Research bot goes off and verifies claims.

+Flip it around and use them as quizers, to make sure you understand a topic and don't say a word wrong.
+Can lace these questions into your daily usage.